thiagosqr/app-seed/README.md

 ##Security: CSFR
  Instead of using Spring Security which if a full stack security framework we decided to go with something lighter like OWASP Security Suite.
-  From OWASP ony CSFR protection was added but future version of this template will implement other security protections.
+  From OWASP only CSFR protection was added but future version of this template will implement other security protections.
   However most of OWASP Top 10 critical web application security flaws are covered using Spring Security, Spring Data, Jersey and OWASP CSRFGuard 3

 ##OWASP CSRFGuard 3 integration with Thymeleaf